 Criminal Justice

-Personality disorder is a recognised mental disorder, but an underdeveloped area of mental health.
-It affects many people in society, most of whom do not commit offences.
 For some, however, it significantly contributes to offending and risk related behaviours.
 Approximately two-thirds of prisoners meet the criteria for at least one type of personality disorder (Stewart, 2008; Singleton, 1998).

 Research